fvarli/laravel-eloquent-factories/README.md

 ```

 ## Example
+In this section, I'll go through an example of how to use migrations and models to create a database structure and interact with it using Eloquent ORM.

 ### Migrations

-First, let's describe what Laravel Migration is and create migrations for database structure as below:
+First, let's describe what Laravel Migration is and create migrations for the database structure.

 #### What is Laravel Migration?

-Laravel Migration is an essential feature in Laravel that allows you to create a table in your database.
-It allows you to modify and share the application's database schema.
-You can modify the table by adding a new column or deleting an existing column.
+Laravel Migration is an essential feature that allows you to create tables in your database and modify them.
+You can use the php artisan make:migration command line helper to generate new migrations for your application.

 You can use the artisan make:migration command line helper to generate new migrations for your application.